Jerrythafast/FDSTools/README.rst

 v1.1.1
     - Fixed incorrect calculation of tLeft, fLeft, rLeft, tRight and fRight columns in the report output file when -T/--num-threads was set to 2 or higher.
-The primary output of was unaffected.
+The primary output was unaffected.

 v1.1.0
     - Added option '-T/--num-threads' (default: 1), which controls the number